Leederville, Western Australia

 Leederville is a suburb within the City of Vincent in the Perth metropolitan region of Western Australia.
+It is located approximately 3 km north-west of the Perth central business district.
+It is bounded by Mitchell Freeway to the west and Loftus Street to the east.

 It is home to Aranmore Catholic College, the School of Isolated and Distance Education, North Metropolitan TAFE, Trinity Theological College, and St Mary's Church.
 The suburb was named after William Henry Leeder, the original grantee of land that encompassed the area.